ashdehghan/NEExT/README.md

 ## Visualize Embeddings

-You can use the builtin visualization function to gain quick insights into the performance of your embeddings.
+You can use the built-in visualization function to gain quick insights into the performance of your embeddings.
 This can be done by using the method `visualize_graph_embedding`.
 If you have labels for your graph (like the case here), we can color the embedding distributions using the labels.
 By default, embeddings are not colored.